South African Festival Economic Impact Calculator

 Total number of Visitors Staying in Paid Accommodation

-% Visitors in Hotel/Paid Accommodation Primarily for Event %
+Percentage of Visitors in Paid Accommodation in the impact area Primarily for Event/Festival %

 Total Visitors not staying in Paid Accommodation